 - Yoga for a Special Population Group

 - Individual Teaching Philosophy

-This course will take place in Tavistock starting from January 2018.
+This residential course will take place in La Palma in September 2018.
 Please contact me for further information or to register your interest.

 Please also see the Policy Documents for my Teacher Training Courses which give details of my payment and refund terms, complaints procedures, attendance requirements, and the code of conduct which is required to be adhered to.